Sanghren/avalanche-hardhat-fork-tutorial/README.md

 As you can see we use some external contract (Pangolin router).
 Meaning that if you want to test this code... you'll have to mock/recreate this router and all the contracts that this router use ...
 Kinda annoying right ?

-Thanks to hardhat, we can make our life easier and skip it altogether.
+Thanks to Hardhat, we can make our life easier and skip it altogether.

-First we need to configure hardhat.
-If you look in `hardhat.config.ts` you'll see this :
+First we need to configure Hardhat.
+If you look in `Hardhat.config.ts` you'll see this :

 ```ts
 const config: HardhatUserConfig = {